• Go to app

 Credit: Jess Snoek via Unsplash

-Wildlife experiences are everywhere in Kaikoura, from whale-watching to spying on New Zealand fur seals.
-While you’re here, savor the local crayfish.
+Once you've had your fill, jump back on the beaten path to Kaikoura.
+Wildlife experiences are everywhere here, from whale-watching to spying on New Zealand fur seals.
+Don't forget to savor the local crayfish.
 Kaikoura means “to eat crayfish” in Maori after all.

 Things to do in Kaikoura